Training and development (Intensive Care Medicine)

 Individuals are required to pass the Final FFICM examination in order to progress to the final year (ST7).
 The final year is spent exclusively in ICM and is aimed at developing high-level clinical and non-clinical skills.

 Some trainees may wish to undertake a dual CCT programme leading to a qualification in both ICM and a partner specialty.
-From 2016, a trainee must be appointed to a dual training programme before the end of their ST5 training year.
+A trainee must be appointed to a dual training programme before the end of their ST5 training year.

 Depending on the individual’s previous experience and chosen partner specialty, dual training will extend the training period to a minimum of 8.5 years.
 Recruitment is stepped, ie trainees enter the first specialty (either ICM or partner) in one recruitment episode and compete for entry to the second specialty the following year.
 If the trainee enters the second specialty more than 18 months after entering the first, then the GMC will award them a CESR(CP) in the second specialty, not a CCT.
 For Dual CCT trainees, training during their special skills year will be undertaken in their partner specialty.